 Elk City is a tiny city located in the state of Kansas.
 With a population of 257 people and just one neighborhood, Elk City is the 275th largest community in Kansas.
-Elk City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Elk City was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Elk City, you'll notice that it is more blue-collar than most other communities in America.
-44.71% of Elk City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Elk City is generally considered to be a blue-collar town.
+44.71% of the Elk City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Elk City is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Elk City who work in office and administrative support (14.12%), healthcare suport services (9.41%), and maintenance occupations (4.71%).

 Of important note, Elk City is also a city of artists.
 Elk City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Elk City’s character.

-Elk City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Elk City doesn't have a public transportation system that people use for their commute.

 The per capita income in Elk City in 2022 was $19,300, which is low income relative to Kansas and the nation.
 This equates to an annual income of $77,200 for a family of four.
 Elk City also has one of the higher rates of people living in poverty in the nation, with 32.18% of its population below the federal poverty line.